CodingNomads/mentor-docs/docs/05_tools.md

 4. code review
 5. organization

-We will also invite you to two projects called **mentor_admin** and "Community Support".
-Mentor admin can be used miscellaneous administrative activities such as internal meetings (e.g., meetings with Ryan).
-"Community Support" can be used to answer questions on the forum or the general slack channels (i.e., supporting students that aren't assigned to you).
-Please add a note in TopTracker that specifies what you're doing during this time (e.g., "meeting with Ryan").
+We will also invite you to two projects called "mentor_admin" and "Community Support".
+Mentor_admin can be used for miscellaneous administrative activities such as internal meetings (e.g., meeting with Ryan).
+“Community Support” can be used to answer questions on the forum or the general slack channels (i.e., helping students for which you don’t have a specific project).
+When charging to these two projects, please be as specific as possible in the TopTracker activity description.
+For example: “supporting Tiffany on Slack, connecting to databases, general JDBC” or “responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”

 Watch the screencast below, which shows you how mentorship time tracking with TopTracker works in practice:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kho8-5TcapE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Please follow this workflow to keep track of the time you spend working with your student. **Your compensation is based on the recorded time, and the invoices you generate (see next step).**

+### Wait, but what if I forget turn on my tracker?
+Or, even worse, forget to turn it off?
+TopTracker allows you to manually add, edit, or delete time.

 ### Generate and Submit Your Invoices